 Ask Our Grantees!

-Our grantees share how their Pollination Project seed grant helped them build and expand their startup projects.
+Our grantees share testimonials on how their Pollination Project seed grant helped them build and expand their startup projects.

 Madeleine Bair, El Tímpano, Oakland, USA

 The TPP seed grant has allowed us to create a full-fledged website--one that tells the story of El Tímpano, including our mission and team...As a new non-profit initiative, it is critical to have an online presence so that potential partners, volunteers, funders, or others can have a good understanding of our mission and our people...We expect it to be an immense help as we apply for further funding, develop new partnerships, launch a new pilot project, and seek private donations to support our work.